puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

 This will download an updated PDF, files for the quest guide website, as well as the tests for the quests.

-You can find a copy of the update Quest Guide PDF at:
+You can find a copy of the updated Quest Guide PDF at:
 `http://<IPADDRESS>/Quest_Guide.pdf`, or in the `/var/www/html/lvmguide/` directory on the VM.